svigre/configure-ad/README.md

 </p>
 <p>
 Next, we will add Kate as a Domain Admin.
 To do this right-click on Kates account --> properties --> member off --> click "add".
-Now a new prompt will appear.
+Now a new ppo-up will appear.
 Then write "domain admins"--> check name (it will find a domain admin build in group)
 )--> ok.
 Apply the changes.
 Now, we will log out of DC-1 and reconnect using RDP with the credentials "mydomain.com\kate_admin" and the assigned password.
 We will use this account for all future logins to DC-1.
 </p>